-- Develop positive relationships with pupils. - Establish high expectations. - Embed relentless whole school and classroom routines. - Create and maintain a stimulating learning environment for all. - Use B4L techniques and strategies. - Encourage ownership of behaviour. - Reward students including Fab Friday calls to parents.
+• Develop positive relationships with pupils.

+- Establish high expectations. - Embed relentless whole school and classroom routines. - Create and maintain a stimulating learning environment for all. - Use B4L techniques and strategies. - Encourage ownership of behaviour. - Reward students including Fab Friday calls to parents (this can take place on any day of the week).